miafranc/rrepps/README.md

 Python code for the experiments described in the paper "Revisiting representer point selection for interpretable predictions".

+We also uploaded the trained ResNet-50(-based) models for the Stanford Dogs dataset, therefore all the tests and visualizations should work for this dataset and model.

 ### Convexity test

 The convexity tests can be run simply by